kristopolous/mansnip/README.md

       &[enter]  turn off the filtered view
       g(number) go to that line

-There you go.
-I remember navigating in the 1980s as well.

-This is insane.
-Why is this basic functionality not there?
+Let's finally leave the 1980s ways of stumbling through manuals behind us.
+Let's say goodbye to these problems once and for all!

 ## Introducting Mansnip!

-Introducing the revolutionary way to navigate through manpages, only with mansnip.
+Mansnip is a revolutionary way to navigate through manpages, a tool that no terminal should be without!

 ![zshall for all](http://i.9ol.es/msfade.webp)